Pravargav/Amadeus/English/sentences.md

 -> I also work on weekends.(formal but long)/
 I work on weekends too.(less formal but short)

--> Either -Usually we use either, not also or too.
+-> Either -Usually for negative sentences we use either, not also or too.

 -> I don’t know either.